shamilnn/CA-Core/src/pagecontent/profile-condition-intro.md

-# CA Core Condition Profile
+# CA Baseline Condition Profile
 This profile constrains the Condition resource to record a list of problems associated with a patient.
-It identifies which core elements, vocabularies and value sets to be present in the resource when using this profile.
+It identifies which elements, vocabularies and value sets to be present in the resource when using this profile.

-This profile defines core localisation concepts for use in a Canadian context.
+This profile defines localization concepts for use in a Canadian context.

 ## Mandatory Data Elements
 All elements or attributes defined in FHIR have cardinality as part of their definition - a minimum number of required appearances and a maximum number.